 Is Jordan Safe?
 Is It Safe To Travel To Jordan & Petra?

-Yes, Jordan is certainly a safe country to visit.
+Yes, Jordan is definitely a safe country to visit in my opinion.

 Nowhere in the world is completely safe of course, but Jordan is a stable country that gets millions of visitors per year, and Petra has become a famous tourist attraction.